voyd-lang/voyd/reference/functions.md

 ## Labeled arguments

-Labeled arguments can be defined by wrapping parameters you wish to be labeled on call in curly braces.
+Labeled arguments can be defined by wrapping parameters curly braces.

 ```rust
 fn add(a: i32, {to: i32}) = a + to